Bhojpuri people

-The Bhojpuri people, also known as Bhojpuriya-sawb (Devanagari: भोजपुरिया सब; Kaithi: 𑂦𑂷𑂔𑂣𑂳𑂩𑂲𑂨𑂰 𑂮𑂥; Romanized: bhojapuriyā sab) are an Indo-Aryan ethnic group from the Indian subcontinent who speak the Bhojpuri language and inhabit the Bhojpur-Purvanchal region.
+The Bhojpuriyas, also known as the Bhojpuri people or Bhojpuriya-sawb (Devanagari: भोजपुरिया सब; Kaithi: 𑂦𑂷𑂔𑂣𑂳𑂩𑂲𑂨𑂰 𑂮𑂥; Romanized: bhojapuriyā sab), are an Indo-Aryan ethnic group from the Indian subcontinent who speak the Bhojpuri language and inhabit the Bhojpur-Purvanchal region.
 This area is now divided between the western part of the Indian state of Bihar, the eastern part of the Indian state of Uttar Pradesh, western part of the Indian state of Jharkhand, along with some neighbouring districts in the Indian state of Madhya Pradesh as well as the Madhesh province and Lumbini province of Nepal.
 A significant population of the Bihari diaspora of Bhojpuris can be found in Trinidad and Tobago, Guyana, Suriname, other parts of the Caribbean, Fiji, South Africa (Natal), Seychelles, Mauritius, United States, Canada, Netherlands, United Kingdom, Australia, and New Zealand.

 Culture

 Language and literature

 Bhojpuri language is spoken by around 50 million people.
 It is native to the Bhojpuri region of Bihar and Uttar Pradesh in India as well as the Terai region of Madhesh and Lumbini in Nepal.
 Bhojpuri is sociolinguistically considered as one of the "Hindi dialects" although it linguistically belongs to the geographic Bihari languages branch derived from the larger branch of Eastern Indo-Aryan languages.
 The first Bhojpuri novel Bindiyã was written by Ram Nath Pandey in 1955.
 It was published by Bhojpuri Sansad, Jagatganj, Varanasi.
 Bhikhari Thakur was a famous writer of Bhojpuri language and founder of Bhojpuri songs.
 His famous book is Bidesiya.

+A comprehensive, hyper-localized multi-page cartographic study detailing the sub-dialect regions of the Bhojpuri language across Purvanchal.
+Created by Mohit Gupta.

+A comprehensive, hyper-localized multi-page cartographic study detailing the sub-dialect regions of the Bhojpuri language across Purvanchal.
+Created by Mohit Gupta.